BulykLab/PU1-colocalization-analysis/README.md

 - GWAS summary statistics and PU.1 phenotype and genotype data for tested loci are in `JLIM/data`.
 - JLIM results are in `JLIM/results`.
 - Code to reproduce the results are in `JLIM/scripts`.
 The code takes ~ 2hr for each locus on a computing cluster, and there are 1623 loci.
 So the repo also includes an example script for parallel job submission.
 - Need to install <a href="https://github.com/cotsapaslab/jlim">JLIM</a> to run the code.
-At this time, JLIM v2.5 is released, but we used JLIM v2.0 scripts.
-The uploaded code can run on JLIM v2.5.
+At this time, JLIM v2.5 is released, and here, we uploaded JLIM v2.0 scripts that can run with JLIM v2.5.

 ```
 cd ${THIS_DIR}/JLIM/scripts